What sort of tutor does a student of Economics need?

 So, while it is true that an Economics student would benefit from a tutor devoted to the study of economics, couldn't we argue that s/he would be equally well served by tutelage from a math instructor, a teacher of psychology or even a writing tutor?

 Indeed!
 Being an economist involves more than just the ability to do calculus.
 You would also have to develop exemplary writing skills in order to detail your findings, always keeping in mind the eventual publication of your work.

 To say nothing of all the writing you would do as an undergraduate, composing your graduate thesis, and even publishing essays as a postgraduate student!

 Let us go now, to discover where students of Economics can find the academic support they need.

-We’ll aver straightaway that there are not that many Economics tutors lurking about Glasgow, nor could we find any tutoring agency that keeps such a professional on staff.
+We'll aver straightaway that there are not that many a Economics tutor lurking about Glasgow, nor could we find any tutoring agency that keeps such a professional on staff.

 However, the Scholar Tutoring Agency comes very close.

 Not only do they have math tutors and tutors to help you write an essay successfully, but they boast a full Business Studies curriculum, which encompasses much of what an economics course might include: